VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

- then i added the new area under the Area folder name Customer and chaned the path in the startup.cs file as given. then i modify my statup.cs...,.then i move the homecontroller.cs to area > customer> controller and delete my data and models folder then i edit my homecontrooler.cs file... after that i moved my home folder under views  ....test my app wow... its working in the next step i add new area admin in areas folder ...then move my view files to admin folder..
+ then i added the new area under the Area folder name Customer and chaned the path in the startup.cs file as given. then i modify my statup.cs...,.then i move the homecontroller.cs to area > customer> controller and delete my data and models folder then i edit my homecontroller.cs file... after that i moved my home folder under views  ....test my app wow... its working in the next step i add new area admin in areas folder ...then move my view files to admin folder..